Vidal, California

-Vidal, California is a small unincorporated community located in southeastern California, in San Bernardino County on U.S. Route 95, 38 mi north of Blythe, California, United States and 55 mi south of Needles.
+Vidal, California is a small unincorporated community located in San Bernardino County, California on U.S. Route 95, 38 mi north of Blythe, California, United States and 55 mi south of Needles.
 The town is 22 mi west of the townsite of Earp, California and 23 mi west of Parker, Arizona on State Highway 62.
 The community, which is two miles (3 km) north of the Riverside County line, lies at an elevation of 812 ft above sea level.
 Vidal is 221 mi from the city (and county seat) of San Bernardino, making it the second-farthest town in the county from the county seat behind Earp.
 Wyatt Earp spent the last winters of his life in Vidal, working claims of gold and copper he found nearby; the aforementioned townsite of Earp is located in and around those claims.

 During the late 1960s, Vidal was home to Solar Lodge, a secret society located four miles (6 km) south of the town center.
 The Lodge owned all of the businesses in the town during their time there, but left the area after several members were arrested for child abuse, in a case that became famous as "The Boy in the Box".

 On February 5, 1979, a Santa Fe Railway train derailed 17 cars in the middle out of 74 cars two miles (3.2 km) west of Vidal.
 According to the railroad, five tankers ruptured.
 The spillage of residual fuel oil was disposed of through burning, and the railroad intended to send pumps to the site.

 The ZIP code for both Vidal and nearby Vidal Junction is 92280 and the area codes 442 and 760.